What Is CAM?

-- Reports of abuse, screening decisions and investigations will be documented centrally and in near-real-time so local staff, local management, Central Office, OAAPI and others with a need to know have immediate access to information.
+- Reports of abuse, screening decisions, serious incidents and investigations will be documented centrally and in near-real-time so local staff, local management, Central Office, OTIS and others with a need to know have immediate access to information.

 - The solution will reduce the need for duplicate data entry and manual work.

-- CAM will enable users to identify and track information on abuse investigations across programs.
+- CAM will enable users to identify and track information on abuse investigations within programs.

 - It will be possible to identify and track abuse and abuse history at DHS-licensed facilities across programs.

 - It will be easier for staff to produce information for auditing and analysis.

 - CAM will be a standardized, easy-to-use, web-based system.

 - The entire abuse management process, from initial screening all the way through to the appeals stage is handled within the same system (except for court proceedings).

 - A new system will improve users of the system’s ability to identify reported perpetrators and help prevent further abuse.